simonpannek/sveltekit-base-old/README.md

 # SvelteKit base

-SvelteKit base repository with support for tailwind and mdsvex.
+SvelteKit base repository with support for tailwind and mdsvex (pre SvelteKit 1.0).

 ## Run locally